 Alienating Your Coworkers: How to Go From Team Player to Office Outcast in One Easy Step

-You’ll probably need a little cooperation and support from your team or coworkers to do your job effectively.
+As a result, you’ll probably need a little cooperation.
+Support from your team or coworkers to do your job effectively.
 Distancing yourself from those you work with could replace you with someone who wants to keep their job.
 Cooperation is essential to success.

 Not Self-Assessing / Being a Punk Assessor: Why Blaming Others Won’t Save Your Job (And Probably Get You Fired)

-OWN your job assignment.
+In short, oWN your job assignment.
 If you make a mistake, own up to it.
 Don’t try to sweep crap under a rug because it still stinks.
 Refrain from being a punk assessor and playing the blame game.
-The truth will most likely come back to bite you in the assignment.
+Specifically, the truth will most likely come back to bite you in the assignment.
 No dry snitching, chump!

-In conclusion, while these actions might seem like a fun way to shake things up at work, they’re more likely to shake up your career—and not in the way you’d want.
-Whether you’re trying to avoid the firing squad or simply keep your job, remember that being professional, respectful, and reliable can go a long way.
-So, take this advice to heart (or at least as a cautionary tale), and avoid these career-killers at all costs.
-After all, the last thing you want is to be known as the office legend who got fired—especially when you could’ve just been promoted instead.
+Honestly, in conclusion, while these actions might seem like a fun way to shake things up at work.
+They’re more likely to shake up your career. and not in the way you’d want.
+Whether you’re trying to avoid the firing squad or simply keep your job, remember that being professional, respectful.
+Reliable can go a long way.
+So, take this advice to heart (or at least as a cautionary tale).
+Avoid these career-killers at all costs.
+As a result, after all, the last thing you want is to be known as the office legend who got fired. especially when you could’ve just been promoted instead.